TranXuanAnh930/i-dolly-monolith/README.md

   concurrent-throughput/latency numbers (checkout's stock-lock contention, the lottery draw, the rate limiter under burst traffic) rather than relying on `pytest`'s correctness-only coverage.
   Not started; which endpoints and load profile to target is still undecided.
+- **Custom domains on the deployed services** — `i-dolly-app.site` is owned and already verified for Resend (above), but the deployed backend/frontend still sit on their platform subdomains (`*.onrender.com`, `*.vercel.app`).
+Pointing `api.i-dolly-app.site`/`app.i-dolly-app.site` at them is one CNAME + a custom-domain step on each platform's own dashboard — not done yet, tracked in `i-dolly-backend/docs/project_status.md` §5.

 ## License